danklovic/red.py/README.md

 **This is a code for my developing bot, It's still in development, but anyways here's a short code of it I made earlier**

+STILL IN DEVELOPMENT, JUST A SHORT CODE, AS A TEST POST HERE

 Redpy Commands

 -> User Commands